karthikvegi/Hadoop-KMeans/README.md

 # Hadoop-Means
-Implementation of Means using Hadoop MapReduce
+Implementation of KMeans algorithm using Hadoop MapReduce